 So as you may or may not have read in my first birth story, my son was handed to me just minutes after being born and I was asked if I wanted to try breastfeeding.
-Okay, (and to quote Bon Jovi) I’ll give it a shot.
+Okay, I’ll give it a shot.
 Well, what do you know, it kind of worked!
-He knew exactly what to do just like the baby that instantly started nursing on an oblivious Brooke Shields in Blue Lagoon.
+He knew exactly what to do just like the movies!
 What was I so worried about?

 After having a good sleep and the drugs started to wear off, my son started to cry.

 Okay, no problem.
-Blue Lagoon!
-Although, it wasn’t Blue Lagoon.
+Movies!
+Although, it wasn’t like the movies.
 This time it kind of hurt and as soon as he was finished he started crying again.

 In the two days, I was in the hospital, five nurses showed me five different ways to breastfeed properly.